 After the parcel arrives

 Every silver item is XRF-tested for purity, weighed on calibrated scales, and priced against the live silver benchmark on the day of valuation.
 A written itemised offer goes back to the charity's head-office contact.
-If accepted, payment is by Faster Payments to the charity's registered bank account, same day where the offer is accepted before 3pm UK time.
-If declined, the items come back free of charge, tracked and insured.
+If accepted, payment is by Faster Payments to the charity's registered bank account, within one working hour of acceptance.
+If declined, the items come back free of charge, tracked and signed for.
 Indicative figures move with the market; the firm offer is set only after XRF assay confirms purity and weight of the specific items sent.

 Common silver items in donation piles, and what to do with each